IcewineChen/pytorch-pose-hg-3d/readme.md

 # Towards 3D Human Pose Estimation in the Wild: a Weakly-supervised Approach

-Forked from Xingyi Zhou.Used for further research.
+Forked from Xingyi Zhou.
+Used for further research.

+## The fixed branch version requires:
+- Pytorch 0.4.0
+- python 2.7

+The training process follows the steps proposed by Xingyi Zhou.
+Thanks for his work.

+If your pytorch version == 0.4.0, maybe you should not used the pretrained model of StageI.
+I have a torch.nn.Upsample() problem with the pretrained model.
+The optional param align_corners will not pass the check.

 This repository is the PyTorch implementation for the network presented in: